Kallstadt

 Kallstadt ([ˈkalʃtat]) is a village in the Palatine part of Rhineland-Palatinate, one of Germany's 16 federal states.
 It is part of the Rhine-Neckar Metropolitan Region whose largest city is Mannheim, Germany's 22nd largest city.
 During much of the 19th century, it was part of the Kingdom of Bavaria.
 It has gained international media attention as the ancestral home of the related Heinz and Trump families, two prominent business and political families in the United States.

 Geography

 Kallstadt is located on the German Wine Route.

-It is part of the Verbandsgemeinde of Freinsheim, whose seat is in the like-named town.
+It is part of the Verbandsgemeinde of Freinsheim, whose seat is in the eponymous town.

 The village of 1,200 inhabitants is in a region whose economy is booming.
 It has restaurants that can accommodate about 2,000 guests and hotels with about 400 beds.
 Tourists include Americans from Ramstein Air Base.

 History

 A Roman road linked Altenstadt – now in French Alsace and a constituent community of Wissembourg – with the Rhineland; an early settlement here was prosperous in Roman times.
 Many archaeological finds are evidence of settlement by merchants, former legionnaires and also winegrowers from about 79 BC to at least 383 AD.
 A Frankish clan arose about 500 and its chief, Chagilo, became the village's namesake.

 In 824, Kallstadt was first mentioned in records as Cagelenstat.
 Originally an Imperial Village, it later passed to the County of Pfeffingen (Homburg).
 From 1321 it was held in fief first by the Monfort knights, and then from 1451 until about 1551 by the House of Blicken von Lichtenberg.
 From then until 1794, Kallstadt belonged as an Electoral Palatinate fief to the holdings of the House of Leiningen.

 The Left Bank of the Rhine was occupied by France during the War of the First Coalition in 1794.
 Following the Treaty of Campo Formio (1797), the First French Republic annexed the region and, between 1798 and 1814, Kallstadt belonged to the French department of Mont-Tonnerre.

 Neither the Holy Roman Empire nor the Electoral Palatinate was restored at the Congress of Vienna in 1815.
 Germany became a loose confederation of states dominated by Austria and Prussia, which both annexed most of the German territories left of the Rhine.
 Kallstadt came under Austrian rule, but Austria quickly exchanged the area with the Kingdom of Bavaria in 1816.
 After this agreement, Kallstadt belonged to Bavaria, which joined the German Empire in 1871.

 The (Western) Palatinate, including Kallstadt, remained Bavarian until after the end of World War II, when the German states were formally reorganized after becoming virtually defunct under the Nazi regime, when Kallstadt belonged to the Gau Westmark.
 The Palatinate was separated from Bavaria in 1946 and became a part of the new State of Rhineland-Palatinate, a founding state of the Federal Republic of Germany.
 A referendum to restore the union of the Palatinate and Bavaria failed in 1956, and Kallstadt continues to belong to Rhineland-Palatinate.